Thank you for reading our post, please rate this article at the end.

 - Refraining from running your air conditioner for extended periods would be best.
 This is because it slows down the air conditioner.

-- Putting your air conditioner on blast briefly during the day might help cool down your RV.
+- Turning your air conditioner on high for a brief period during the day might help cool down your RV.
 However, it has the opposite effect.
 It can also cause you to use up more energy, making you refill your generator sooner than you expected.

 - Don’t plug in appliances you aren’t using.
-Certain items, such as a TV, will consume energy even if it is not being used.
+Certain items, such as a TV, will still consume energy even when they are not in use.

 This video has been included to clarify the topic.
 Credit goes to msfirefighter662